Individuals with 900 Series Social Insurance Numbers (SINs)

 - survivors of violence or abuse

-You may be associated with a specialized population and have no barriers to your ability to get work but simply need job-search or other supports.
+You may be associated with a client inclusion group and have no barriers to your ability to get work but simply need job-search or other supports.
 For others, this may not be the case; they may require specialized assessments and services designed specifically to meet their needs.

 Individuals with Restrictions or Considerations Regarding Where They Can Access Services